 Tutorial: Importing items and contacts directly from an Excel list is the easiest way to start in CashCtrl.
 Typing everything by hand is not necessary.
+The import of articles and contacts is identical.
+In this example, contacts are imported.

 Content